SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 The forger’s goal is to create wines that are indistinguishable from the authentic ones while the shop owner intends to tell if the wine is real or not accurately.

-Main components of Generator and Discriminator

-Let us understand this example with the help of an image shown above.

-There is a noise vector coming into the forger who is generating fake wine.

-Here the forger acts as a Generator.

-The shop owner acts as a Discriminator.

-The Discriminator gets two inputs; one is the fake wine, while the other is the real authentic wine.
-The shop owner has to figure out whether it is real or fake.

-So, there are two primary components of Generative Adversarial Network (GAN) named:

-Generator
-Discriminator
-The generator is a CNN that keeps keys producing images and is closer in appearance to the real images while the discriminator tries to determine the difference between real and fake images The ultimate aim is to make the discriminator learn to identify real and fake images.

 ### 29. What Is an Auto-encoder?
-What Is an Auto-encoder?

 This Neural Network has three layers in which the input neurons are equal to the output neurons.
 The network's target outside is the same as the input.
 It uses dimensionality reduction to restructure the input.
 It works by compressing the image input to a latent space representation then reconstructing the output from this representation.

 ### 30. What Is Bagging and Boosting?
 Bagging and Boosting are ensemble techniques to train multiple models using the same learning algorithm and then taking a call.

-What is Bagging?

 With Bagging, we take a dataset and split it into training data and test data.
 Then we randomly select data to place into the bags and train the model separately.

-What is Boosting?

 With Boosting, the emphasis is on selecting data points which give wrong output to improve the accuracy.

-The following are some of the most important advanced deep learning interview questions that you should know!

 ### 31. What is the significance of using the Fourier transform in Deep Learning tasks?
 The Fourier transform function efficiently analyzes, maintains, and manages large datasets.
 You can use it to generate real-time array data that is helpful for processing multiple signals.